Hogna carolinensis: Distribution

 Carolina wolf spiders are found throughout a large part of North America.
 This includes, but is not limited to, South Carolina, Kansas, all Great Lake States, and the American Southwest.
 Most research on Carolina wolf spiders, though they are present in many ecosystems, has been conducted on the desert-dwelling ones.

 Habitat

 The Carolina wolf spider is found all over the North American continent.
-Therefore, they are able to inhabit many types of geography and topology.
+Therefore, they are able to inhabit many types of geography and topography.
 Research suggests that these spiders prefer flatter and more open areas.
 In fact, researchers noticed that the home range of spiders (distance they frequent from their burrow) would be cut off by sharp topographical changes in desert areas.

 Diet

 Prey

 Carolina wolf spiders usually feed on insects and other small invertebrates.
 They typically eat grasshoppers and crickets, among other arthropods.
 Carolina wolf spiders will sometimes inhabit the areas around human homes, and will take advantage of available prey like cockroaches and other pests.
 Additionally, they have been observed with juvenile Texas banded geckos as prey, implying they are also able to catch and consume small vertebrate species.